 2. What I Do

 Throughout our lives, we take on different roles.
 And to each role we are differently connected – from the role of the child to the role of brother/sister, friend, employee, boss, lover, mother/father, manager, director – the list is endless.

 And if you haven’t noticed yet …

-At every stage of our life, we define our purpose based on the present moment, and it largely determines how satisfied we are at that moment in life.
+At every stage of our life, we define the purpose in life based on the present moment, and it largely determines how satisfied we are at that moment in life.

-Our purpose is to fulfill in the best possible way the role we are engaged in.
+Therefore, the purpose in life is to fulfill in the best possible way the role we are engaged in.
 However, the inability to fulfill it becomes a failure.
 These role-oriented goals in life change over time, in our life stages, and also affect the level of our happiness.

 - The child feels happy when his mother praises him: “Well done, son.
 I’m so proud of you.”

 - The student feels happy when he gets a high rating on his favorite topic.

 - The employee feels happy when he realizes that he has done a great job for the company and his boss also has noticed this.